-Most of the education to mountaineers is based on avalanche avoidance such as "Be avalanche Aware", a very sound proposition, but every year dozens of avalanche incidents are reported with victims buried, missing for long periods before recovery, sadly dead.
+Most of the education of mountaineers is based on avalanche avoidance such as "Be avalanche Aware", a very sound proposition, but every year dozens of avalanche incidents are reported, some with victims buried, or missing for long periods before recovery, sadly dead.
 And they are not "Searchable".
 Despite superb forecasting and reliable weather data its “plus ca change plus c'est la meme chose” same old same old.

 Q.Is there a tendency for avalanche trained folks to have more avalanche accidents not less?

 Could it be that certainty is being implied via processes, to an environment where no such thing is possible – ever!
 Facilitated by educators such as instructors, guides, and others?
-Folk leave training courses more educated feeling they have more knowledge and have travel in avalanche terrain a bit more dialled, when in fact it is a false sense of more certainty where none exists?
+Folk leave training courses feeling more educated and empowered as they have more knowledge.
+Maybe thinking they will have travel in avalanche terrain a bit more dialled.
+Is it a false sense of more certainty where none exists?

 Q. Is there ever certainty in steep snow covered terrain?

-Educators spend a lot of time on bells and whistles during training to imply gaining some degree of certainty when it is quite the reverse that needs reinforcing.
-I understand the need for bulking out a course to paying guests with the commonly taught bells and whistles of rutsch blocks, column tests and snowpack study, and other investigative stuff.
-But its not avalanche forecasters they are teaching, its recreational mountaineers and skiers and these investigative skills are perhaps irrelevant distractions from self and spatial awareness.
-Off most value in these “tests” is a group stopped and talking, communicating concerns and making collective decisions.
-This pause is often when individual concerns are aired, and leader decisions can be challenged.
+Educators spend a lot of time on bells and whistles during training to imply gaining some degree of certainty during snowpack analysis to make decisions on safe travel.
+I understand the need for bulking out a course to paying guests with the commonly taught practical "doing" things, like rutsch blocks, column tests and snowpack study, with other investigative stuff.
+But its not future avalanche forecasters they are teaching, its recreational mountaineers and skiers and these investigative skills are perhaps irrelevant distractions from self and spatial awareness.
+Off most value in these “tests” is a group stopped then talking, communicating concerns, and making collective decisions.
+This pause is often when individual concerns are aired, and leader decisions can be challenged or discussed.
 As the proverb goes “in the land of the blind the one-eyed man is king”.
-Some knowledge can be better than none in the right head, but ask yourself if it’s the one leading your group, are you being listened to and do you feel happy with where your all at.
+Some knowledge can be better than none in the right head, but ask yourself if it’s the one leading your group, are you being listened to, and do you feel happy with where your all at.
 Listening to that bad feeling from someone in a group can save lives.
 Speak to individual survivors of an avalanche incident and a precognition feeling will have occurred to many but may have been ignored or supressed.
 I think it was Reinhold Messner in “The 7th Grade” who said ignoring these precognition feelings is folly.
 Its been 35 years since I read that book but this comment stuck as it resonated with events in my own life even then as a survivor of a couple of near misses to me that took friends, although these were not all on the mountains.

-Q. Do avalanche safety tools, like the three essentials (beacon, shovel, probe) ABS and Avalung increase risk acceptance?
+Q. Do avalanche safety tools, like the three essentials (beacon, shovel, probe) ABS/Avalung increase risk acceptance?

 We humans fail – period.
 Only when we have checklists and procedures that compensate for our proneness to error can we (to some extent) either prevent the failure or mitigate failures consequences.
-Safety tools are an essential part of that.
+Safety tools are an essential part of that mitigation.
 If we cannot predictably and 100% reduce the risk, we can at least reduce some of the consequences.
-Carrying the tools to reduce the consequences should not allow us to increase the risk, but it does.
-Wearing a helmet skiing you just go faster, having an ABS folk push the envelope and ski sketchier terrain which up to a point they might get away with on a clean runout, but not if there is a terrain trap.
+Carrying the tools to reduce the consequences should not comfort us to increase the risk, but it subtly it does.
+Wearing a helmet skiing as an example you just go faster.
+Having an ABS folk push the envelope and ski sketchier terrain which up to a point they might get away with on a clean runout, but not if there is a terrain trap.
 Risk appetites go up when folk carry consequence reduction tools when it shouldn't.
 That is in essence being human, and fallible.

-I listened to a good podcast from Silverton Avalanche school in the San Juans Colorado a few days ago on this.
-This is an area where we have family connections as my wife’s brother lived there until recently before moving further down the pass to Durango, his wife was secretary to Ouray SAR at one time.
-The guy from the avalanche school there (it’s the oldest in the USA) gave an example of going to the top of a 32 deg slope with a group e and getting them to dump their beacons, shovels and probes and any ABS within the group, then asking them to ski it.
-They all threw their teddys out the cot, and yet it should have made no difference.
+I listened to a good podcast from Silverton Avalanche school in the San Juans Colorado a few days ago on this very subject "risk homeostasis".
+Silverton is an area where we have family connections as my wife’s brother lived there until recently before moving further down the pass to Durango, his wife was secretary for Ouray SAR at one time.
+The guy from the avalanche school there (it’s the oldest in the USA) gave an example of going to the top of a 32 deg slope with a group and getting them to dump their beacons, shovels and probes and any ABS within the group, then asking them to ski the line.
+They all threw their teddys out the cot, but it should have made no difference.
 Its either safe to ski or its not.
 No grey areas.

-And for fecks sake, who in their right mind skis a slope in the knowledge that they might need a mouth piece from an Avalung in their thrapple in case their entombed and literally have to breath from the crack of their arse!
+And for fecks sake, who in their right mind skis a slope in the knowledge that they might need the mouth piece from an Avalung in their thrapple in case their entombed and literally then have to breath from the crack of their arse!